 Conservation work on Sir Bu Nair Island

-HSBC assists the Emirates Marines Environmental Group (EMEG) to implement ecological monitoring at Sir Bu Nair.
+As of 2010, HSBC has been supporting the Emirates Marines Environmental Group (EMEG) to implement ecological monitoring at Sir Bu Nair.
 Sir Bu Nair Island is under the jurisdiction of the Emirate of Sharjah and is considered one of the most important turtle nesting grounds in the Gulf region.
 The Group's President, Major Ali al Suweidi, is always keen to point out that not only does Sir Bu Nair look like a turtle from above; the island's beaches serve as a true haven for the creatures.

 HSBC is the primary sponsor of the Sir Bu Nair project and, through the partnership with EMEG, has played an important role in preserving the UAE's own island paradise.

 Funday Sunday is an organized and scheduled calendar of fun events that any child with special needs is welcome to come along to, free of charge.
-This currently occurs weekly in Dubai and will soon happen weekly in Abu Dhabi.
-Run by Volunteers in Dubai and supported by HSBC volunteers, this is a great way for many different children from different center's to meet new friends.
+This currently occurs weekly in Dubai and Abu Dhabi.
+Run by Volunteers in the UAE and supported by HSBC volunteers, this is a great way for many different children from different center's to meet new friends.
 Volunteers supervise the children and allow them to develop communication skills while having fun.